-Service Robots have slowly been seeping into the market over the last few years and the recent pandemic has only increased the awareness of their usefulness, especially in the entertainment and hospitality sectors.
+The rise of service robots has slowly been seeping into the market over the last few years with the recent pandemic having increased the awareness of their usefulness, especially in the entertainment and hospitality sectors.

 Amongst the popular service Robots are the ones that have excellent navigational skills, meaning they are able to navigate a set path in a restaurant, take food orders, advertise menu’s and interact with guests.
 All of this has been made possible of course through the advancement and improvements in A1 Technology, allowing virtual bots to turn customer service into self- service.